guanyingc/DeepHDRVideo/README.md

 pip install -r requirements.txt

-# Build deformable convolutional layer, tested with pytorch 1.1, g++5.5, and cuda 9.0
+# Build deformable convolutional layer, tested with PyTorch 1.1, g++5.5, and Cuda 9.0
 cd extensions/dcn/
 python setup.py develop
 # Please refer to https://github.com/xinntao/EDVR if you have difficulty in building this module